 “We have shortlisted three bidders and they will now submit their formal bids.”

-Speaking at the Southern African Transport Conference (SATC) in Pretoria on Monday, he said growth in Gautrain ridership had increased faster than predicted, necessitating the new rolling stock.
+He says growth in Gautrain ridership has increased faster than predicted, necessitating the new rolling stock.

-“We’ll make an announcement on the winning bidder late this year, or early next year.”
+“We’ll make an announcement on the winning bidder later this year, or early next year.”

-He said the new rolling stock should be available within three years from this announcement.
+He says the new rolling stock should be available within three years from the day of the announcement.

-Vadi noted that the Gautrain system was carrying 63 000 rail passengers a day, with 60% of this ridership black.
+Vadi notes that the Gautrain system carries 63 000 rail passengers a day, with 60% of this ridership being black.

 “The Gautrain has been a highly successful private–public partnership (PPP) for us and we can use this model for any PPP in future.”

-Vadi added that plans were afoot to expand the Gautrain network by 140 km of track and 19 new stations.
+Vadi adds that plans are afoot to expand the Gautrain network by 140 km of track and 19 new stations.

-Tshwane would secure six new stations, Ekurhuleni three and Johannesburg ten.
+Tshwane will secure six new stations, Ekurhuleni three and Johannesburg ten.

-The capital intensive project would, however, be too big to build as one project, and would be broken up in five packages, to be constructed over a period of 25 years.
+The capital-intensive project will, however, be too big to build as one project, and will be broken up into five packages, to be constructed over a period of 25 years.

-Initial planning sees construction of the first phase starting in 2021.
+Initial planning envisages construction of the first phase starting in 2021.

-Securing government funding for the multibillion-rand project could, however, be difficult within a constrained economy.
+Securing government funding for the multibillion-rand project may, however, be difficult within a constrained economy.

-Speaking at a media conference at the SATC, Transport Minister Joe Maswanganyi said national government would, in principle, support the expansion of the Gautrain system.
+Transport Minister Joe Maswanganyi says national government will, in principle, support the expansion of the Gautrain system.

-The Gautrain currently received around R850-million in subsidies a year.
+The Gautrain currently receives around R850-million in subsidies a year.

-Maswanganyi said his department was engaging the Gauteng government on what “an expansion of the Gautrain system would mean financially”.
+Maswanganyi says his department is engaging the Gauteng government on what “an expansion of the Gautrain system will mean financially”.